FEU Tamaraws basketball: Back to championship form and defending the crown

-The Tamaraws were expected to struggle in Season 77 with the exit of Terrence Romeo and Russel Escoto missing the remainder of the season due to injury but they managed to adjust during the off-season.
-With Romeo gone, role players like Mike Tolomia, Mac Belo, team captain Carl Bryan Cruz and RR Pogoy got the opportunity to step up to fill the void left by Garcia and Romeo when it comes to scoring.
+The Tamaraws were expected to struggle in Season 77 with the exit of Romeo and Russel Escoto missing the remainder of the season due to injury but they managed to adjust during the off-season.
+With Romeo gone, role players like Tolomia, Mac Belo, team captain Carl Bryan Cruz and RR Pogoy got the opportunity to step up to fill the void left by Garcia and Romeo when it comes to scoring.
 It seemed to be the team had a good chemistry and the results were unexpected and surprised the basketball analysts.
 Achie Inigo and Francis Tamsi also stepped up.
 FEU managed to win 10 games in 14 outings and settled for a second-place finish and faced the De La Salle Green Archers in the Final Four.
 La Salle forced a do-or-die semifinal when they defeated the Tamaraws 94–73 in the first game but in Game 2 winner-take-all match, Mac Belo drained a three-pointer as the buzzer expired and the Tamaraws advanced to the Finals, 67–64.
 FEU faced the National University Bulldogs for the championship.
 Russel Escoto returned but had limited minutes.
 They managed to win Game 1, 75-70 but Alfred Aroga, Troy Rosario and Gelo Alolino were too much to handle and they succumbed Games 2 (62-47) and 3 (75-59) for the Bulldogs to win the championship.
 Mac Belo was included in the Mythical Team.
 It was FEU's third 1st runner-up finishes in 4 years.